 Pica in dogs is typically caused by an underlying medical or behavioral condition.

-An unbalanced diet can lead to nutrient deficiencies, and health issues like inflammatory bowel disease (IBD) or intestinal parasites can lead to diminished absorption of nutrients.
-This malnutrition may motivate your dog to seek nutrients elsewhere.
 Certain medications, such as steroids or antiepileptics can increase your dog’s appetite and lead to them eating nonfood items.
 Some studies have shown that dogs in pain tend to be more prone to pica, so ruling out pain with the help of your vet is also important.

 Behavioral issues are more commonly to blame for pica in dogs than medical issues.
 Pica can be an attention-seeking behavior or may start out of boredom, especially for those pups who are left at home unsupervised during the day.
-Dogs may be more prone to pica in times of anxiety or stress, using it as a vice, but over time it can become a compulsive disorder that is then hard to break.
+Dogs may be more prone to pica at times of anxiety or stress, using it as a vice, but over time it can become a compulsive disorder that is then hard to break.

 Health Risks Associated with Pica in Dogs